-10:15 am - 10:45 am EDT Displays of Power

-#OAWSessionDisplaysofPower

-Catherine Nuckols-Wilde | The Spoils of War and the Privileges of Rulers: Maya Full-Figure Glyphs as Signs of Privilege and

-Dominion

-10:45 am - 11:15 am EDT SASA Live Events Team Presentation - Lauren Kubosh

-SASA Research Team Presentation - Dr. Valeria Zubieta

-11:15 am EDT - 12:00 pm EDT Keynote 3 - TBD

-12:00 pm - 1:00 pm EDT Resistance Against Leaders

-#OAWSessionResistanceAgainstLeaders

-Dr. Aaron Higashi | Everyday Resistance in Ezra 10

-Jackson Reinhardt | "That ye may be able to stand against the wiles of the devil."
-Divine Viceregency and the Armor of God in

-Ephesians

-1:00 pm - 2:15 pm EDT Special Session 3 - Workshop on Publishing Forums

-#OAWPublishingForum

-2:15 pm - 2:30 pm EDT SASA Ambassador Interview

-2:30 pm - 3:15 pm EDT Keynote 4 - Dr. Kara Cooney | The Good Kings: Absolute Power in Ancient Egypt & the Modern World

-#OAWKeynoteCooney

-3:15 pm - 5:15 pm EDT Reinterpretations of Leadership

-#OAWSessionReinterpretationsofLeadership

-Massimo De Sanctis Mangelli | Finding Refuge with the Enemy:

-Implications of the "Giving King" in Herodotus

-Bryan Kinzbrunner | Are they Divine or are they Human?
-Reading the Biblical characters through the eyes of the during the Amarna Age?

-Talmudic Rabbis

-Dr. Priscila Scoville | How connected was the Ancient Near East

-Jase Short | The Open Maw of the God-King: the Tragedy of Kronos and its Status as Political Critique in Antiquity

-5:15 pm - 6:15 pm EDT Social Hour
+10:15 am - 10:45 am EDT Displays of Power #OAWSessionDisplaysofPower Catherine Nuckols-Wilde The Spoils of War and the Privileges of Rulers: Maya Full-Figure Glyphs as Signs of Privilege and Dominion 10:45 am - 11:15 am EDT SASA Live Events Team Presentation - Lauren Kubosh SASA Research Team Presentation - Dr. Valeria Zubieta 11:15 am EDT - 12:00 pm EDT Keynote 3 - Dr. Simon Martin TBD #OAWKeynoteMartin 12:00 pm - 1:00 pm EDT Resistance Against Leaders #OAWSessionResistanceAgainstLeaders Dr. Aaron Higashi Everyday Resistance in Ezra 10 Jackson Reinhardt "That ye may be able to stand against the wiles of the devil."
+Divine Viceregency and the Armor of God in Ephesians 1:00 pm - 2:30 pm EDT Special Session 3 - Workshop on Publishing Forums #OAWPublishingForum 2:30 pm - 3:15 pm EDT Keynote 4 - Dr. Kara Cooney The Good Kings: Absolute Power in Ancient Egypt & the Modern World #OAWKeynoteCooney 3:15 pm - 5:15 pm EDT Reinterpretations of Leadership #OAWSessionReinterpretationsofLeadership Massimo De Sanctis Mangelli Finding Refuge with the Enemy: Implications of the "Giving King" in Herodotus Bryan Kinzbrunner Are they Divine or are they Human?
+Reading the Biblical characters through the eyes of the Talmudic Rabbis Dr. Priscila Scoville How connected was the Ancient Near East during the Amarna Age?
+Jase Short The Open Maw of the God-King: the Tragedy of Kronos and its Status as Political Critique in Antiquity 5:15 pm - 6:15 pm EDT Social Hour